 Emails are easy to track and must be optimized constantly.
-Your subscription base needs also to be cleaned to avoid your emails going to the spam folder.
+Your subscription base also needs to be cleaned to avoid your emails going to the spam folder.

 2) Social Media Marketing

 Our digital marketing for dummies guide wouldn't leave social media out of your main campaigns.
-Because everyone is in Social Media, it's a place your company has to be.
+Because everyone is on Social Media, it's a place your company has to be.
 Anything digital leads us to social media.

 Facebook, Instagram, Twitter, LinkedIn, and many others are great social platforms for building an audience.

-Check out our guide to help your social media organic growth, which means, grow without paying ads.
+Check out our guide to help your social media organic growth, which means grow without paying ads.

 To increase sales and drive traffic, manage your social media to create value for your audience.
 Creating valuable content that solves your customer's problems will help you find that traction.

 Using Facebook as an example, we list a few essential things you should do to: